Use links below to jump to a specific ailment

 Are you living with sciatic nerve pain?

 Sciatic nerve pain, or sciatica, is pain that radiates along the sciatic nerve, which runs down one or both legs from the lower back.
-It usually occurs when a herniated disk or bone spur in the spine presses on the nerve.
-In addition to pain, symptoms of sciatica include tingling or numbness in the lower back often following sitting or standing for long periods of time.
+It usually occurs when a herniated disc or bone spur in the spine presses on the nerve.
+In addition to pain, symptoms of sciatica include tingling or numbness in the lower back, often following sitting or standing for long periods of time.

 More information on the causes and treatments for Sciatica.

 What can be done to alleviate knee pain?

 Pain in the knee can have various causes such as arthritis, bursitis, weight gain, and recent injury.
 Some ailments cause swelling and stiffness while others effect the strength and mobility of the knee.
 Though knee pain is extremely common, there are many treatment options to alleviate pain and improve functionality.